In the world of coffee, there are hundreds of different podcasts out there.

 Coffee Jobs goes into the details of what it's like working in the coffee industry.

-James interviews coffee professionals one by one, gathering insights along the way about how the coffee industry can best progress, mistakes made as they grew their coffee business, and how they train their teams.
+James interviews coffee professionals one by one, gathering insights along the way about how the coffee industry can best progress, the mistakes they made as they grew their coffee businesses, and how they train their teams.

 The best part of this podcast is that you learn so much more than just coffee basics.
 The goal is to educate you in business, and Coffee Jobs is enormously successful.

-You’ll learn everything you need to know to launch into the coffee industry, make a business plan, and get successful.
+You'll learn everything you need to know to launch into the coffee industry, make a business plan, and be successful.

 The only place I've found to listen to Coffee Jobs is on Listen Notes.

-Stone Creek Coffee aims to teach newcomers to the coffee industry how to master the art of specialty coffee.
+Stone Creek Coffee aims to educate newcomers to the coffee industry on mastering the art of specialty coffee.

-The podcast is actually an offshoot project of Stone Creek Coffee Roasters, but what started as a simple side project has grown to encompass a whole host of topics and education resources.
+The podcast is actually an offshoot project of Stone Creek Coffee Roasters, but what started as a simple side project has evolved to encompass a wide range of topics and educational resources.

 This podcast is hosted by Drew Pond and Christian Ott, both of whom are professionals in the coffee industry.

-Their goal has been to take complicated information and distill it down into information that anyone can comprehend, and they’ve done a great job doing so.
+Their goal has been to distill complex information into something that anyone can comprehend, and they've done a great job of achieving this.

 You can find information on how to build a team around you if you're starting a coffee business, how to brew the perfect coffee, and what resources you need to get started in specialty coffee.

-This podcast does a great job of taking you from the basics to the expert level regarding knowledge of the coffee industry.
+This podcast does a great job of taking you from the basics to the expert level in terms of knowledge about the coffee industry.
 You can listen to it on their website.

 Conclusion